When is the Best Time to Visit Ireland?

 Ireland in June

-- June Bank Holiday – The first Monday in June is the June Bank Holiday, which falls on June 3 in 2019.
+- June Bank Holiday – The first Monday in June is the June Bank Holiday.
 Most businesses and schools are closed, though stores and pubs generally remain open.
 People take time to enjoy the late spring weather by attending local sporting and cultural events or family picnics and barbecues, sailing, or camping.

-- Cork Midsummer Festival – The annual Cork Midsummer Festival takes place around the summer solstice, June 14 to 23 in 2019, on the Banks of the Lee.
+- Cork Midsummer Festival – The annual Cork Midsummer Festival takes place around the summer solstice on the Banks of the Lee.
 Irish and international dance, music, theater, visual, and circus artists perform in parks, streets, and outdoor spaces.

 Ireland in July

-- Galway International Arts Festival – The Galway International Arts Festival is held during the second half of July, July 15 to 28 in 2019.
+- Galway International Arts Festival – The Galway International Arts Festival is held during the second half of July.
 It features something for everyone; street performances, music, theatre, dance, visual arts, comedy, and literature.

 - Ennis Street Arts Festival – Held for a week in early July for the past 13 years, the Ennis Street Festival brings a variety of entertaining arts and cultural events, including a parade, workshops, music, stories, and song.

-- Feile Brian Boru Festival – This annual festival in the historic twin towns of Killaloe and Ballina, July 3-7 in 2019, celebrates the legendary Brian Boru: hero, warrior, and king.
+- Feile Brian Boru Festival – This annual festival in the historic twin towns of Killaloe and Ballina celebrates the legendary Brian Boru: hero, warrior, and king.
 Expect lots of poetry and music, dance, traditional carnival games, guided historical tours, craft workshops, street theater, farmers’ market, spectacular fireworks displays over the River Shannon, and more.

 Ireland in August

-- August Bank Holiday – The August Bank Holiday falls on the first Monday in August, August 5 in 2019, with schools and most businesses closed.
+- August Bank Holiday – The August Bank Holiday falls on the first Monday in August, with schools and most businesses closed.
 Lots of sporting and cultural events are held over the weekend, including local fairs, horse racing, art exhibitions, and arts festivals.

-- Puck Fair – This family-friendly street festival is one of Ireland’s longest-running events, held for three days each year in Killorglin, County Kerry (August 10-12 in 2019).
+- Puck Fair – This family-friendly street festival is one of Ireland’s longest-running events, held for 3 days each year in Killorglin, County Kerry.
 It features a wild mountain goat that’s crowned king of the town by the Queen of the Puck, traditionally a local schoolgirl.
 There is a coronation parade, open-air concerts, mini-workshops on a variety of crafts, and much more.

 - Kenmare Fair – Kenmare is one of the few remaining towns to celebrate Fair Day, an annual event on the 15th of August for at least two centuries.
 On this day, farmers and breeders bring their horses, cattle, sheep, donkeys, ducks, and chickens to the town square to trade or sell them in the streets.
 Today it also includes a wide range of stalls that sell everything from fortune-telling to antiques.